 RQF Pearson BTEC Level 3 National Diploma

-Award profile of DM (to meet subject requirements) plus A Level Grade B
+Award profile of DM (acceptable optional units 8 - 14, 17 - 22) plus A Level Grade B

 QCF Pearson BTEC Level 3 Subsidiary Diploma